 Upon returning to Boston, Dave spent a few months studying with famed teacher, Gary Chaffee, who taught privately from his home outside of Boston.
 As the 90’s rolled in Dave wanted to play other styles of music and he began working with local pop and rock bands such as Mystery Jones, Farrenheit, Ultra Blue, Jon Finn Group, and Two Ton Shoe, all the while keeping one foot planted in the metal scene.

-It was through a colleague in the metal scene that Dave eventually connected with the Cro-Mags; the band credited for being the first to fuse hardcore and metal in the late 80’s.
+It was through a colleague in the metal scene that Dave eventually connected with the Cro-Mags; a band credited for being among the first to fuse hardcore and metal in the late 80’s.
 In 1990, Dave came in to finish touring the band’s Best Wishes album.
 He would go on to do several tours and albums with Cro-Mags including 1992’s Alpha-Omega, and 2000’s Revenge, the latter featuring guitarist Rocky George, from Suicidal Tendencies.
-Cro-Mags’ legendary front man Harley Flanagan said of Dave in his book Life of My Own, “He was a sick f*cking drummer.
+Cro-Mags’ legendary front man Harley Flanagan said of Dave in his book Hardcore: Life of My Own, “He was a sick f*cking drummer.
 He could play just about any kind of music, but he was a metalhead at heart.
-He hit the drums so f*cking hard – one of my all-time favorite drummers I’ve played with.”
+He hit the drums so f*cking hard – one of my all-time favorite drummers.”

 Dave further jumped the fence into hardcore, when he recorded New York City band Shelter’s 1995 release, Mantra.
-He went on to record three more albums with the band including 1997’s Beyond Planet Earth, and 2000’s The Purpose, The Passion.
+He went on to record the band’s next two releases, 1997’s Beyond Planet Earth, and 2000’s The Purpose, The Passion.

-In 1997 Dave also recorded pop icons Duran Duran’s “Out of My Mind” for the soundtrack to the major motion picture The Saint.
-The following year he contributed four tracks to ex-Baby Animals singer Suze DeMarchi’s Telelove, recorded all tracks on Two Ton Shoe’s Figures and Jon Finn Group’s Wicked, and did a short stint with the Steve Morse Band, featuring Morse, the legendary guitarist known for his work with the Dixie Dregs and Deep Purple.
-Steve was so happy with Dave’s work he published an article about him in the December ‘98 issue of Guitar Magazine titled, “Impressed and Inspired by a Temporary Drummer.”
+In 1997 Dave also recorded pop icons Duran Duran’s single “Out of My Mind” for the soundtrack to the motion picture The Saint.
+The following year he contributed four tracks to ex-Baby Animals singer Suze DeMarchi’s Telelove, recorded all tracks on Two Ton Shoe’s Figures and Jon Finn Group’s Wicked, and did a short stint with the Steve Morse Band, featuring Morse, the legendary guitarist known for his work with the Deep Purple and the Dixie Dregs.
+Steve was so happy with Dave’s work he published an article about him in the December ‘98 issue of Guitar Magazine.

 Another significant event in Dave’s career was in 1994 when he accepted a teaching position at Berklee College of Music.
 Dave says, “My bond with my students is one of the most meaningful aspects of my professional life.
 Teaching is honorable and humbling work, and I am grateful that Berklee has afforded me the opportunity to do such work with some of the most talented, intelligent, and driven students in the world”.